yokinanya/AIaW/docs/usage/common-issues.md

 - Make sure that the service provider type, API address, and API Key are filled in correctly.
 - Remember to add v1 to the end of the API address.
 For example, `https://api.xxxai.com/v1` instead of `https://api.xxxai.com`.

+### Linux Client Fails to Launch with Error: KMS: DRM_IOCTL_MODE_CREATE_DUMB failed: Permission denied

+This appears to be related to an issue with Webkitgtk + Nvidia drivers.
+Try setting the environment variable `WEBKIT_DISABLE_DMABUF_RENDERER=1` before launching.
+See [Issue #49](https://github.com/NitroRCr/AIaW/issues/49)

 ## Reply Error

 ### deepseek-reasoner does not support Function Calling